department-of-veterans-affairs/va.gov-team/products/facilities/vet-centers/discovery/client-usability-tests/conversation-guide.md

   - have you participated in any of these services?
   - how was that experience?

 Thank you for sharing that.

-## Page sharing warm-up with internet search
+## Internet search scenario

 I'm going to give you a scenario to consider.

 I'd like you to imagine that you've been going through a rough time.
-You'd like to talk to a professional so you're considering looking into counseling options but you're not really sure what's available.
+You're considering talking to a professional.
+In this scenario, imagine that this is something that you haven't done before so you're not really sure what type of resources are available to you.
+You decide to start your search on the internet.

 Imagining this situation,